 Reported Health Benefits of Blackcurrants

-I learned from Dr. Michael Lange, Optometric Physician and Founder of the Fortifeye Nutrition Centers that taking a daily capsule of powdered blackcurrants help in alleviating symptoms of dry eye.
+I learned from Dr. Michael Lange, Optometric Physician and Founder of the Fortifeye Nutrition Centers, that taking a daily capsule of powdered blackcurrants helps in alleviating symptoms of dry eye.
 It seems to help my own condition which led me to dig deeper into the topic of blackcurrants as part of this year’s Immunity Series.